 The eCMID accreditation scheme itself is under the auspices of the IIMS who run similar programmes with other marine industry bodies.
 The IIMS includes an assessment of qualifications and experience of inspectors wishing to gain accredited status as part of the Application Process.
-A pool of suitably qualified and experienced people is available to the IIMS to verify the credentials of potential eCMID Vessel Inspectors seeking accreditation.
+A pool of suitably qualified and experienced industry peers are available to the IIMS to verify the credentials of potential eCMID Vessel Inspectors seeking accreditation.

 The eCMID accreditation scheme operates on a worldwide basis with initial and refresher training courses being made available in all major regions where IMCA members are operating.
 These courses will be delivered by the IIMS subsidiary, the MSA.

 There are three parts to achieving eCMID accreditation status and maintaining it over the five year period.

 Step 1 is to make your application.

 Step 2 is to attend a one day eCMID accreditation course, held at a variety of worldwide locations.

 Step 3 is to ensure you maintain CPD (continuing professional development) by way of a log book and supplying 2 completed eCMID reports annually.
 For details of the various costs involved with the scheme, click to read the eCMID Accreditation scheme fees.

 Your initial eCMID accreditation is valid for a period of 5 years.

-Once a eCMID vessel inspector becomes accredited, he/she will receive a certificate, a photo ID card, (renewed annually) plus a listing on this web site.
+Once an eCMID vessel inspector becomes accredited, he/she will receive a certificate, a photo ID card, (renewed annually) plus a listing on this web site.